 Sickle-pod rockcress occupies grassland/shrub habitat at the northern edge of Mill Creek Ridge, in hazard tree treatment Units 101B, 101A, and 100A.
-There are known sites in 100A and in reforestation Unit 92.
+There are historic sites in 100A and in reforestation Unit 92.
 On the Mt.
 Hood National Forest, this species is widely scattered along Surveyors Ridge Trail from Shellrock to the top of Bald Butte, and along Mill Creek Ridge.
-Periodic informal monitoring between 1992 and 2007 indicate that populations in the Mill Creek watershed are not declining in numbers or size.
+Periodic informal monitoring between 1992 and 2007 indicated that populations in the Mill Creek watershed were not declining in numbers or size.
+Recent surveys suggest that populations at these sites are in decline following the rapid invasion of non-native annual grasses, particularly South African wiregrass (Ventenata dubia), within the past several years.
 On the Mt.
 Hood National Forest, sickle-pod rockcress appears to be a pioneer species (i.e., early seral) associated with pine/oak/grassland habitats in fire prone areas that remain in an early seral stage.
 (Refer to the Silviculture Species Report, available in the project record, for a definition of early seral forests.)
 The fire burned with moderate to high severity into areas of known habitat and known sites for the sickle-pod rockcress in the Mill Creek Ridge area.